FelixK15/k15_engine_3d/README.md

 # README #

 The K15 Engine 3D is a 3D Game Engine which is currently in heavy development.
-It is the successor to my 2D Game Engine the K15 Engine.
+It is the successor to my 2D Game Engine the [K15 Engine](https://bitbucket.org/FelixK15/k15-engine).

-The engine is in development since late 2002 and has been refactored several times since then as this is a project I work on in my spare time to test various techniques related with game and engine design.
+The engine is in development since late 2012 and has been refactored several times since then as this is a project I work on in my spare time to test various techniques related with game and engine design.

 ### Features ###